Korean, Edit

 ○ Familial Hypercholesterolemia (FH)

-○ 4th.
-Foam cells create plaque in blood vessels, leading to atherosclerosis
+○ 4th: Foam cells form plaques in blood vessels, leading to arteriosclerosis

-○ Increased LDL uptake by liver cells, increased ApoB production
+○ Increased blood LDL leads to increased LDL uptake by hepatocytes, resulting in increased ApoB production

-○ Plasma LDL cholesterol levels four times higher than normal
+○ Plasma LDL cholesterol levels are about four times higher than in normal individuals

 ① Examples: Sodium transporters, calcium transporters, iron transporters